An Interview with Werner Erhard, by Norman Bodek

 I know that sounds too simple; that it ought to be more complex.
 But that's really just the point.
 When you've dealt with all this stuff successfully and engaged in it authentically, you don't walk away with a whole bunch of new rules to follow and practices to figure out.
 In fact, you may even feel a little confused, uncertain about what to do, still looking for the rules.
 As far as I'm concerned, that's the best possible place to be in order to bring something forth.
 If that happens, your time was well spent.

-Norman Bodek is president of Productivity, Inc., which plays a central role in the promotion of productivity, quality, innovation, and worker satisfaction.
+Norman Bodek was president of Productivity Press, which played a central role in the promotion of productivity, quality, innovation, and worker satisfaction.
 He conducts national conferences on productivity, has taken scores of top executives to Japan, and is publisher of the PRODUCTIVITY Newsletter.
 He is a frequent speaker on management topics.

 Werner Erhard on Transformation and Productivity: